GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step05/Tutorial.rst

 - if the Newton solver converges in ``dtIncIterLimit x newtonMaxIter = 5`` iterations or fewer, GEOSX will double the time step size for the next time step,
 - if the Newton solver converges in ``dtCutIterLimit x newtonMaxIter = 8`` iterations or more, GEOSX will reduce the time step size for the next time step by a factor ``timestepCutFactor = 0.1``,
-- if the Newton solver fails to converge in ``newtonMaxIter = 10``, GEOSX will cut the time step size by a factor ``timestepCutFactor = 0.1`` and restart from the previous converged step.
+- if the Newton solver fails to converge in ``newtonMaxIter = 10``, GEOSX will cut the time step size by a factor ``timestepCutFactor = 0.1`` and restart from the previous converged time step.

 The maximum number of time step cuts is specified by the attribute ``maxTimeStepCuts``.
 Note that a backtracking line search can be activated by setting the attribute ``lineSearchAction`` to 1 or 2.
+If ``lineSearchAction = 1``, we accept the nonlinear iteration even if the line search does not reduce the residual norm.
+If ``lineSearchAction = 1``, we cut the time step if the line search does not reduce the residual norm.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/fluidFlow/benchmarks/Egg/dead_oil_egg.xml
   :language: xml